dylanaraps/crayon/README.md

 ```

 ### Changing the Background Color
 If you don't like the default background color you can easily change it without having to edit the theme!
-You just need to add a single line to your .vimrc before the colorscheme line above.
+You just need to add a single line to your `.vimrc`/`init.vim` before the colorscheme line above.

-This currently only works with dark background colors as the theme doesn't have a light varient yet.
+This currently only works with dark background colors as the theme doesn't have a light variant yet.

 ```VimL
 " This line changes the background color